 The Athletic Training Department at Lindenwood University is dedicated to the prevention, care and rehabilitation of athletic injuries experienced by the student-athletes while participating in Lindenwood University Intercollegiate Athletics.
-The staff consists of Co-Medical Directors, a Head Athletic Trainer, nine Assistant Athletic Trainers, six Graduate Student Worker Athletic Trainers, Athletic Training Students, and other medical professionals who work in conjunction with the athletic department.
+The staff consists of a Medical Director, a Head Athletic Trainer, Athletic Trainers, Athletic Training Students, and other medical professionals who work in conjunction with the athletic department.